asymmetric-research/channel_linter/README.md

             path: /Path/to/channelcheck_repo
         name: golangci-lint-with-channelcheck
     ```
-3. In your `.golangci.yaml` file, add the following and enable the linter:
+3. In your `.golangci.yaml` file, add the following and enable the linter.
+  NOTE: This can't be directly copied.
+Use the contents of `.example-golangci.yml`.
     ```yaml
     linters-settings:
         custom:
             channelcheck:
             type: "module"
             description: Static analysis for go channel issues
             settings:
                 CheckBlockingSends: true
                 CheckUnbufferedChannels: false
     ```
 4. Build the custom version of `golangci-lint`.
 This is literally recompiling the linter binary and adding our linter into it.
     ```bash